 - It is also possible to track stacks with TAGs placed on scanners.
 When the stack is placed its identifier must be scanned with a TAG-equipped scanner, then the position of the scanner determines the location of the stack.

 Advantage of the system

-Pairing a semi-finished product with a TAG makes inter-manufacturing tracking possible.
-Thus the following information is available:
+Pairing a semi-finished product with a TAG enables inter-manufacturing tracking.
+Thus, the following information is available:

 - the production sequence of the given product (between which stations it moved)

 - which products are/have been in quality assurance